 Arne Witt, CABI-Africa

-Tickets are £10 - but all ticket holders will be entitled to use £5 of the ticket price against the purchase of a CABI book on the day.
+Tickets are £10 for general admission and £5 for students - but all ticket holders will be entitled to use £5 of the ticket price against the purchase of a CABI book on the day.

 1.45 Introduction: Duncan Tyler (LSBU) and Claire Parfitt (CABI) - Why tourism and social justice matter academically and in the real world